Social Work (SOWK)

 Pre-requisites: BASW Major.

-This course introduces students to mezzo and macro practice in human services organizations and communities including theories, engagement skills and methods, and assessment processes.
-In addition, this course provides the framework for social work practice within public or private organizations.
-Students will learn to apply theories and models of practice to local and regional communities and organizations.
+Introduces mezzo and macro practice in human services organizations and communities including theories, engagement skills and methods, and assessment processes.
+In addition, provides the framework for social work practice within public or private organizations.
+Students learn to apply theories and models of practice to local and regional communities and organizations.

 SOWK 476.
 SOCIAL WORK ENGAGEMENT AND ASSESSMENT.
 4 Credits.